Turkish lira firmest in three months on Iran sanctions waiver expectations

 Turkey, among the major importers of Iranian crude, has resisted calls by Washington to end their oil purchases as winter looms in a country largely dependent on foreign resources for its energy needs.

-Washington will reintroduce the sanctions targeting Iranian oil on Monday and U.S. officials have said it does not want to harm friends and allies dependent on the oil.
+Washington will reintroduce the sanctions targeting Iranian oil on Monday.
+U.S. officials have said the United States does not want to harm friends and allies dependent on the oil.